JordanCoin/devflow/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to [INSERT SECURITY EMAIL].
+Instead, please report them via email to jordancoinjackson@gmail.com.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.